beNative/docforge/TECHNICAL_MANUAL.md

 │   └── preload.ts        # Preload script for secure IPC.
 ├── hooks/                # Custom React hooks for business logic.
 ├── services/             # Modules for data access and external systems.
+│   ├── preview/          # Renderer plugins for the preview system.
+│   └── ...
 ├── release/              # Output directory for packaged application.
 ├── dist/                 # Output directory for bundled code.
 ├── index.html            # The main HTML file for the renderer process.